-The DNSSAB shall produce a multi-year Accessibility Plan.
-The plan will be posted on the DNSSAB's website and shall be made available in an accessible format and with communication supports, upon request.
+The DNSSAB has produced a multi-year Accessibility Plan.
+The plan is posted on the DNSSAB's website and shall be made available in an accessible format and with communication supports, upon request.
 Progress on the plan will be provided annually to the Board.
-The Accessibility Plan shall be reviewed and, if necessary, updated at least once every five (5) years.
+The Accessibility Plan shall be reviewed and, if necessary, updated at least once every five years.